d-rideout/MeleeWizard/README.md

 A battle involves two or more *sides*.
 Each side is composed of *parties*, which are groups of related *characters*.
 Usually a side, especially that of the players, has only a single party, but not always.
+Two characters on different sides are assumed to be in an antagonistic relationship with each other.
 Each *player* controls a number of characters, usually all within a single party.

 Before starting the battle, create a file for each party, which details all characters in the party, including who is playing them, their current ST, and